ericvc/Seneca-Tweets-GPT2/README.md

 portal](https://developer.twitter.com/en).
 Once you have done so, you should be able to find the four API keys tied to either your account or specific app that are needed for authentication from the Python environment.
-In the GitHub repo, I have also included a file `sample_keys.json` as a template for entering these API keys in the format used in my code.
+In order to authenticate, you will need to include a file `tokens.json` with the necessary API keys.
+In the GitHub repo, I have also included a file `tokens_example.json` as a template that can be saved and renamed.
 The code for the Twitter bot is available in the file `twitter_bot.py`.

 The function for generating text from the GPT-2 model and parsing the result for a Twitter status update is given below.
 A longer text sequence (2x the desired Tweet length) is generated using a random phrase from Seneca’s works.
-The text is then cut off before the word count is exceeded, but only complete sentences will be retained.
+The text is then cut off before the specified word count is exceeded, but only complete sentences will be retained.
 The text will not cut off in the middle of a sentence.
-The text from the sentences to be retained are then combined and split again, this time by individual words.
-Individual words are then recombined into phrases without exceeding the maximum Tweet length (280 characters).
-These phrases are the text for each status update, and will often end in the middle of a sentence (never in the middle of a word).
-With the text ready to be posted, the only step left is the ensure the tweets appear in reply to the one preceeding it (except for the first one), forming a coherent thread of tweets.
+The text from the retained sentences are then combined and split again, this time into a list of individual words.
+The words are then recombined into phrases, one by one, without exceeding the maximum Tweet length (280 characters).
+These phrases form the text for each status update, and will often end in the middle of a sentence (never in the middle of a word).
+With the text ready to be posted, the only step left is the ensure the tweets appear in reply to the status update that preceeded it (except for the first update).
+This will form a coherent thread of tweets.

 ``` python
 #Load pre-trained model from storage